Former Apple CEO John Sculley's Zeta Global files for U.S. IPO

-Zeta Global Holdings Corp, a marketing software firm co-founded by former Apple Inc (AAPL.O) Chief Executive Officer John Sculley, has filed paperwork for a U.S. initial public offering, according to a regulatory filing by the company on Monday.
+(Reuters) - Zeta Global Holdings Corp, a marketing software firm co-founded by former Apple Inc Chief Executive Officer John Sculley, has filed paperwork for a U.S. initial public offering, according to a regulatory filing by the company on Monday.

 The company is the latest among a string of technology firms looking to capitalize on investor appetite for new stock floats in the sector, which has witnessed a boom over the past year as the COVID-19 pandemic prompted businesses to invest more in digital transformation.

-Zeta did not reveal the number of shares it plans to offer or its target price range. (https://bit.ly/2R2WuZK)
+Zeta did not reveal the number of shares it plans to offer or its target price range. (bit.ly/2R2WuZK)

 Founded in 2007, Zeta had reportedly planned to go public in 2017 but scrapped plans, instead raising $115 million in equity and $25 million in debt later that year.
 Media reports had said the new funds were raised at a valuation of $1.3 billion, though Zeta did not disclose a figure.